ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.7.0-pre-release-notice.md

 ## Feed Compatibility: Legacy Payload Support

-Bee 2.7 improves compatibility with **legacy feed payload formats**.
+Bee 2.7 improves compatibility with legacy feed payload formats.

 * The new feed format remains the default
 * Older feeds continue to work correctly
 * Feed resolution is now deterministic and backward-compatible

-This change is primarily relevant for existing applications and historical datasets and does not require any action in normal cases.
+* The `swarm-feed-legacy-resolve` header is no longer relevant and has been removed

 ## Operator & Developer Changes